BitAndBlack/typorules/docs/rules.md

 #### Description

 Add non-breaking spaces before and after ampersand characters.
-This rule affects only situations, where the ampersand lays between words (`Tobias&Deborah`).
-Single characters (`T&D`) will be skipped.
+This rule affects only situations, where the ampersand lays between words (`Tobias&Deborah` or `Tobias & Deborah`).
+Single characters (`T&D` or `T & D`) will be skipped.

 #### Transformation example